ncalteen/actions-docker-training/Exercises/10-Lock-Dependencies.md

 code in the same state it was generated.
 This will result in consistent builds and less issues with versioning in the future.

+In the previous exercise, Dependabot generated several pull requests for outdated dependencies.
+In this exercise, we will lock our dependencies to specific versions.
+Dependabot will use this information to decide what pull requests to open in the future.
+Additionally, pull requests that have already been opened will be closed if the suggested versions are outside of the range specified in the lock file.

+> **:warning: NOTE:** It may take some time for Dependabot to scan your
+> repository and generate pull requests.
+Please be patient!

 ## Add Package Lock Files

 The format and content of lock files varies by programming language and package